-- Wall sockets installed close to the ceiling or in high places
+- Wall sockets are installed close to the ceiling or in high places.

-7. Use smart plugs to control older devices
+7. Use smart plugs to control older or unique devices

-Maybe you have a lamp with an ordinary bulb and it’s difficult to replace with a smart light bulb.
+Maybe you have a lamp with a special light bulb that’s difficult to replace with a smart light bulb.

-Lights that are hard to convert into smart lights can still be controlled on and off with this method.
+Lights that are hard to convert into smart lights can still be controlled on and off by connecting up to a smart plug.

-Another example would be something that does not have a power switch of its own.
+Another example would be something that does not have a power switch.
 It can enable you to control it with ease.

 Some examples of lamps that cannot be fitted with a smart bulb:

-- Low voltage lamps – 12V for example.
-Most of the time they have an external power supply.
+- Low voltage lamps (12V, for example).
+Most of the time, they have an external PSU.